-Hunting was well supported by the villagers and on Saturday, November 12 1908 the hunt started at the Cricketers’ Arms and on the following Monday, November 14, from the Queen’s Arms.
+Hunting was well supported by the villagers, and on Saturday, 12 November 1908 the hunt started at the Cricketers’ Arms and on the following Monday, 14 November, from the Queen’s Arms.

 Hare coursing was also very popular in the valley and the Holmfirth, Honley and Meltham Hunt was one of the oldest institutions of its kind in England.
 The only paid man was the huntsman, there was no Master of Hounds and nobody rode on horseback with the hunt being carried out on foot.